shahbaz-kamal/career-compass-website/README.md

 ```bash
 npm install
 ```
-5. Create an .env.local folder & use your firebase credintials as follows:
+5. Create a firebase project and a file named .env.local  in your root folder & use your firebase credintials as follows:

 ```bash
 VITE_apiKey=your_api_key